preeves-splunk/pla1750b/Module 4 DDSS and S2S-FS.md

 sudo mkdir /opt/splunk/ddss-rehydrate/
 ```

-3. Run the following search for **All time** in Splunk Cloud to get the command to download the staged DDSS data from the Amzon S3 bucket:
+3. Run the following search for **All time** in Splunk Cloud to get the command to download the staged DDSS data from the Amazon S3 bucket:

 ```
 index=main sourcetype=httpevent